Geology of the Canary Islands: Volcanic hazards and risk

-where volcanic risk coefficient = log(1/years since last eruption) + largest volcanic explosivity index of past eruptions + log(human population).
+where volcanic risk coefficient = log(1/years since last eruption) + maximum expected volcanic explosivity index + log(human population).

 Historical eruptions in the western islands have been concentrated at active rift zone ridges or central volcanic edifices.
 These areas, for example the northwest rift zone of Tenerife, are also where the probability of future eruptions occurring is highest.

 Earthquakes

 Earthquakes that occur on or near the Canary Islands are linked to volcanism and tectonism: scenarios include underground magma movement in dykes or magma chambers, normal faulting and reverse faulting.

 The first local seismometer measurements of earthquakes in the Canary Islands were made in 1891 but it was not until 1952 that the first permanent Canarian earthquake monitoring station was established at Santa Cruz on Tenerife.
 A network of earthquake monitoring instruments across the island chain was established in 1975; the existence of multiple seismic monitoring stations has enabled accurate location of earthquakes by comparison of seismic wave arrival times at each station (See: Epicentre).
 As of 2020, the Canary Islands has a network of 70 seismic monitoring stations, making it one of the most closely monitored volcanic regions of the world.

 On the Modified Mercalli Scale (an earthquake intensity scale ranging from I for "not felt" to XII for "extreme"), most documented earthquakes in the region have had an intensity of VI or less.
 The Timanfaya eruptions on Lanzarote in 1730, however, were accompanied by earthquakes with intensities of up to X on the same scale.
 Earthquakes of intensity VII have occurred on La Palma (1677, 1920), on Gran Canaria (1913), and on Fuerteventua (1915, 1917).

 The seismicity of the Canary Islands is very low to low.
 The USGS Earthquake Catalog reports that from 1 January 1976 to 31 December 2024, 17 earthquakes of magnitude 4.0 or larger, with epicentres on or close to the Canary Islands, were recorded; the largest of these earthquakes had a m_{b} magnitude of 5.4 and an intensity of VII with its epicentre on the ocean floor about 28 km west of El Hierro in 2013.